tryswift/blog/_posts/2017-04-10-try-Swift-Tokyo-overview.md

 ![try!
 Swift Tokyo Speaker Party](https://raw.githubusercontent.com/tryswift/blog/master/images/tokyo-2017/speaker-party.jpeg)

 ## Day 1 ##
-It was a beautiful morning, a morning which is excluded from the drizzling. it was so hard for International attendees to wake up early in the morning and run to the conference hall, it was super chilly.
-Near to the conference hall, there was a beautiful garden, even though we don't have to walk through the garden to reach the conference hall, we intentionally walk through it to absorb the fresh morning energy and also to listen to the chirping of Japanese birds.
+It was a beautiful morning, a morning which was excluded from the drizzling.
+It was so hard for International attendees to wake up early in the morning and run to the conference hall, it was super chilly.
+On the way to the conference hall, there was a beautiful garden, even though we don't have to walk through the garden to reach the conference hall, we intentionally walk through it to absorb the fresh morning energy and also to listen to the chirping of Japanese birds.

 This year we have organized the Tokyo conference in Belle Shinjuku Park, it's a big conference hall, it can easily accommodate around 1000+ people.
 When we reached there sharp at 06:00 AM, the conference hall was ready, there was a big main screen with two sub-screens in the middle, chairs and tables were properly arranged.
 We Stood at one end of the conference hall and took a deep breath by looking at 700+ chairs and three screens.
 Trust me, that was spectacular.